A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems: Single-shot Global Localization: Place Recognition and Pose Estimation

 The limitation of correspondence-based methods is the robustness of the estimator with respect to outliers and low overlaps.
 Then we shift from the ``3D features'' line to the ``robust estimator'' line.
 Several research works tried to address this problem from different perspectives.
 Random sample consensus (RANSAC)~\cite{fischler1981random} is a widely used robust estimator for outlier pruning.
 FGR~\cite{zhou2016fast} regards this problem as an optimization problem.
 FGR implements a Geman-McClure cost function and leverages second-order optimization to reach global registration of high accuracy.
-DGR~\cite{choy2020deep} proposes a differentiable Weighted Procrustes algorithm for closed-form pose estimation and a robust gradient-based SE(3) optimizer for pose refinement.
+Different robust kernels are considered for point cloud registration.
+An elegant formulation based on Barron's kernel family~\cite{barron2019general} has been proposed in the work by Chebrolu \textit{et al.}~\cite{chebrolu2021adaptive}.
 TEASER by Yang \textit{et al.}~\cite{TeaserTRO2021} is the first certifiable registration algorithm that can achieve acceptable results with a large percentage of outliers.
 A powerful maximum clique finder~\cite{eppstein2010listing} is an important module for handling outliers in TEASER.
 With pruned correspondences, graduated nonconvexity~\cite{yang2020graduated} is then used for robust pose estimation.
-Actually, the \textit{maximum clique} problem can also be formulated as a graph-theoretic optimization problem.
+The \textit{maximum clique} problem can also be formulated as a graph-theoretic optimization problem.
 Parker \textit{et al.}~\cite{lusk2021clipper} present CLIPPER to solve this optimization by continuous relaxation.
+As for learning-based approaches, DGR~\cite{choy2020deep} proposes a differentiable scheme for closed-form pose estimation and a robust gradient-based SE(3) optimizer for refinement.
 PointDSC~\cite{bai2021pointdsc} utilizes a spatial-consistency guided nonlocal module for feature learning and proposes a differentiable neural spectral matching for outlier removal.

-Different robust kernels are considered for point cloud registration.
-An elegant formulation based on Barron's kernel family~\cite{barron2019general} has been proposed by Chebrolu \textit{et al.}~\cite{chebrolu2021adaptive}.
+For global LiDAR registration, the robust estimation framework like TEASER~\cite{TeaserTRO2021} has inspired several methods recently.
+These works generally leverage practical considerations into the pose estimation framework.
+In the Quatro proposed by Lim \textit{et al.}~\cite{lim2022single}, the Atlanta world assumption is used to filter outlier correspondences in urban environments, and only one single correspondence is enough for pose estimation under the assumption.
+In the extension version~\cite{lim2023quatro++}, authors introduce ground segmentation into the registration framework for better LCD.
+G3Reg by Qiao \textit{et al.}~\cite{qiao2023g3reg} builds local Gaussians to model point cloud clusters at the front end.
+At the back end, G3Reg solves multiple maximum cliques for final pose estimation by considering the probability degrees of Gaussians.
+Figure~\ref{fig:G3Reg} shows the registration process of G3Reg.